0xPARC/0xparc-intro-book/src/ipa.typ

 ]

-The Inner Product Argument (IPA) is a protocol that kind of resembles Sum-Check in spirit: Penny and Victor will do a series of interactions which allow Penny to prove to Victor that $v$ is good.
+The Inner Product Argument (IPA) is a protocol that kind of resembles the older Sum-Check (described in @sumcheck) in spirit:
+Penny and Victor will do a series of interactions which allow Penny to prove to Victor that $v$ is good.
 And Penny will be able to do this without having to reveal all of the $a_i$'s, $b_i$'s, and $c$.